 L&P embodies one of the things I love the most about New Zealand.
 On one level it’s a tasty bubbly “Lemon-ish” soft drink that we love to drink on most any refreshment occasion (well, apart from those hard work days where nothing will do but a nice glass of wine).

-Anyone who knows a Kiwi will get that we’re a lighthearted nation (and don’t have furry feet fyi) and usually try not to take life too seriously – the one exception being Rugby, that’s serious as bro – with a penchant for tasty treats and pies.
-Luckily a quick thinking business man supplies both behind the bottle in the center of town – a stop off for many coach companies escorting tourists up and down the island.
+Anyone who knows a Kiwi will get that we’re a lighthearted nation (and don’t have furry feet FYI) and usually try not to take life too seriously – the one exception being Rugby, that’s serious as bro – with a penchant for tasty treats and pies.
+Luckily a quick-thinking businessman erected the bottle in the centre of town – a stop off for many coach companies escorting tourists up and down the island.

 We stopped off for around 10 minutes on the way to Christmas with my Dad from Auckland – another wee moment of hometown tourism (I even blended into the crowds with my soft English accent.
 Talk about acting like a pro!)

 And yes, I made my Englishman pose in front of it the last time we were in New Zealand, much to his bemused befuddlement.
 Well, when in Rome…